Somebody Tried to Hide a Backdoor in a Popular JavaScript npm Package - Slashdot

 Re: (Score:1)

+Because, like everything in Javascript, all the different browsers and all the different versions of the browsers will have quirks, little bugs, different ways of doing things, handle edge cases differently, etc etc etc. So you need a common library to act as an adapter.

+Of course, the common library is supposed to be ECMAScript.
+Regardless, Node is a server-side language and does not deal with browser quirks in that way.

-So much JS hate here (Score:2)
+So much JS hate here (Score:4, Insightful)

 I don't personally do any significant JS development, but the suggestion that this is a JS-specific problem is silly.
 This could have just as well been in a Java or C++ framework.
 We all use third party libraries and frameworks all the time without doing a line-by-line code review.